JasonJWilliamsNY/profile/index.md

 # Professional Profile
+"You're like a celebrity that is not famous"
+    - E.M.; The 2nd best compliment I've ever received

 An incomplete list of things I do and have done, if you have to know for some reason.